Synopsis to The Eternaut

 Translated from Spanish by Ricardo Garijo, edited by Kurt Kuersteiner ©2005 Monsterwax Monster Trading Cards

 "El Eternauta" (The Eternaut) is a fantastic story by Hector Oesterheld.
 And his oldest too.
 It began getting published in 3-page chapters each week in a magazine called "Hora Cero" (Zero Time) in 1957.
 The story was planned as a long range book, like a real novel, but drawn by a young new artist called Francisco Solano Lopez (he's still working today).
 The characters are common people from around the town.
 People like you and me that happen to live in suburbs of Buenos Aires.
-They are well constructed and t very "real", very believable.
+They are well constructed and very "real", very believable.

 The story starts with a comic-writer working in his studio.
 Suddenly, a man appears in a chair just in front of him.
 The man is not very solid in the beginning, but in a few minutes he becomes completely solid and introduces himself: his name is Juan Salvo, also called The Eternaut, a time traveler.
-Salvo wants to know what year he is in, and when he realize that his great adventure was a couple of years in the future, he starts to tell the whole story to the comic-writer.
+Salvo wants to know what year he is in, and when he realizes that his great adventure was a couple of years in the future, he starts to tell the whole story to the comic-writer.

 The story begins a night with Salvo and 3 friends (all adult people) playing cards at Salvo's house.
 Suddenly, the snow begins to fall.
 It's very weird, because NEVER has snow fallen in Buenos Aires.
 Looking through a closed window, they can see that some vehicles crash for no apparent reason and a neighbor dies when he is touched by the snow.
 They realize that the snow is poisoned and they block every small hole in the house.
 One of the Salvo friends is killed by the snow almost immediately, when he ran out of the house screaming for his family.
 After that, Salvo feels very lucky because he has with him his wife and young daughter.
 Slowly, the group works together to deal with the situation.
 They "build" an isolated suit made of plastic, an underwater mask and a breathing filter.
 The risk is high, but Salvo goes out of the house (using the garage as a "compensation chamber") and for the first time, he puts his feet in a dead world: his own neighborhood.

 It turns out that the whole city is under the "killing snow", which can only kill if it touches the skin.
-Most of the people are dead, but some survivor exist, most of them armed with shotguns, pistols and such.
+Most of the people are dead, but some survivors exist, most of them armed with shotguns, pistols and such.

 Salvo and one of his friends, professor Favalli (who had the scientific theory for every situation) join a small Argentine Army unit who survived and building similar suits.
-They have a few dozen of men and they begin the travel downtown.
+They have a few dozen of men who begin the travel downtown.
 From time to time, they can see "lights" falling from the sky in the downtown direction.

 In his trip downtown, Salvo and his group discover what they called "robot-men", common people captured by the invaders and taken as soldiers, with a tele-director in each one of them.